 4. Where to Eat in Tulum

 Mexican food is one of my favorite cuisines, and Tulum did not disappoint.
-You’ll find plenty of non-Mexican restaurants there as well, from Indian to Italian to Argentinian.
+You’ll also find plenty of non-Mexican restaurants there, from Indian to Italian to Argentinian.
 But if you’re looking for authentic and delicious regional food, here are my recommendations for where to eat in Tulum on a budget:

-If you’re in town for lunch or dinner, stop by Burrito Amor and Batey.
+Stop by Burrito Amor and Batey if you’re in town for lunch or dinner.
 Burrito Amor’s commitment to clean eating, less waste, and a menu that anyone can order from, regardless of dietary restrictions, makes you feel good about ordering there.
 Oh, and the burritos are amazing, so there’s that.

 Batey is more of a bar than a restaurant – a mojito bar, to be exact.
-While you can order tapas, the real star of the show is the sugar cane press they’ve built into a hollowed out old VW bug.
-It’s crazy but awesome and the fresh sugar cane makes the most intense mojitos.
+While you can order tapas, the show’s real star is the sugar cane press they’ve built into a hollowed-out old VW bug.
+It’s crazy but awesome, and the fresh sugar cane makes the most intense mojitos.

 The restaurants along the beach strip tend to be pricier than those in town, but don’t worry.
 There are excellent budget options here, too.
 Naj Tacos and Tortas ended up being my favorite place – I came back three times!
-They serve great, cheap tacos as well as sandwiches and even breakfast (they make a mean omelet).
+They serve great, cheap tacos, sandwiches, and even breakfast (they make a mean omelet).